-Due to the ease of use and near universal adoption, many individuals and campus departments use email as a main form of communication for University business.
-While this works well for many purposes, it should be remembered that email is not a secure form of communication and should never be used to transmit restricted data or sensitive information.
+Due to the ease of use and near-universal adoption, many individuals and campus departments use email as a primary form of communication for University business.
+While this works well for many purposes, remember that email is not a secure form of communication and should never be used to transmit restricted data or sensitive information.

 Public key encryption — the sender uses the receiver’s public key to encrypt the message.
 It cannot be decrypted by anyone except the receiver who possesses the corresponding private key.
 This is used to ensure confidentiality.